Naming things

 This should feel uncomfortable: x is being used before being defined, surely that can’t be right!

 Well, technically, it could, depending on how we decide bindings work.
-But the important point is: there must be some sort of rule to tell us when it’s legal to use a binding.
+But the important point is: there must be some sort of rule to tell us when it’s legal to refer to a binding.

-We’ll call the parts of a program in which a binding can be used its scope, and say that a binding is in scope to mean it can be used.
-Note that we’re not (yet) defining how scope works, merely that it must exist: at the very least, a binding must exist to be used.
+We’ll call the parts of a program in which a binding can be used its scope, and say that a binding is in scope whenever we can refer to it.
+Note that we’re not (yet) defining how scope works.
+We’ve merely come to the conclusion that it must exist.

-In order to make things clearer, we’ll make scope an explicit part of our syntax by introducing the in part of a let statement:
+In order to make things clearer, we’ll make scope an explicit part of our syntax by introducing the in part of a let expression:

 For example: